-The graphic items in the edit panel can be ordered by moving them forward or backward or to the front, or behind another graphic item.
+The graphic items in the edit panel can be ordered by moving them forward or backward or to the front, or behind other graphic items.
 To order the graphic items:

-- 1. Select the graphic items that are to be ordered. - 2.
-Select Format > Order and select the required option to keep the item in an order.
+- 1. Select the graphic items that are to be ordered. - Select Format > Order and select the required option to keep the item in an order.